-In addition to the requirements for appointment as Clinical Assistant Professor, appointment at, or promotion to, the level of Clinical Associate Professor requires board certification and a local reputation of clinical excellence.
-The individual is expected to have a minimum of 50 hours/year of direct teaching contact with UA College of Medicine medical students, residents, and or fellows.
+In addition to the requirements for appointment as Clinical Assistant Professor, appointment at, or promotion to, the rank of Clinical Associate Professor requires board certification and a local reputation of clinical excellence as demonstrated by letters of reference.
+This individual is expected to demonstrate excellence with relevant patient-valued quality outcomes such as timely medical record completion, peer-to-peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
+The faculty member may also participate in program development and enhancement, collaboration with clinical research and other scholarly work, clinical mentoring and advising, and/or development of educational tools related to clinical care.
+The individual is expected to have a direct teaching contact with UA College of Medicine-Phoenix medical students, residents, and or fellows.
 Examples of teaching contact include ward or clinic attending, preceptorship in clinical venues and didactic teaching.
-In addition, this individual must demonstrate accomplishment within the profession or within the College of Medicine in the areas of scholarly activity and/or service.
-Examples of scholarly activity include publications, educational program development, and educational presentations to state or national organizations.
-Examples of service include participation in professional organizations, membership on College of Medicine committees, or advising medical students.
-Length of educational contribution (e.g., previous academic appointment at other institutions, participation in research institutes), quality of teaching (e.g., student and/or peer evaluation, presentation at Continuing Medical Education or formal grand rounds programs) and service activity (e.g., committee participation or leadership, professional organization leadership) will be utilized in assessing the individual for appointment at or promotion to this level.
+In addition, this individual must demonstrate excellence within the profession or within the College of Medicine-Phoenix in the areas of scholarly activity and service or be exemplary in either scholarly activity or service.
+Examples of scholarly activity include development of clinical policies or guidelines, publications, educational program development, and educational presentations to local, regional or national organizations.
+Examples of service include participation in clinical operations and quality committees, membership in professional organizations, membership on hospital, healthcare system or College of Medicine-Phoenix committees, mentoring junior faculty physicians or advising medical students.
+Length of educational contribution (e.g., previous academic appointment at other institutions, participation in research institutes), quality of teaching (e.g., student and/or peer evaluation, presentation at Continuing Medical Education, formal grand rounds programs or other relevant activities) and service activity will be utilized in assessing the individual for appointment at or promotion to this rank.

-4. Appointment/Promotion to Clinical Professor
+4. Clinical Professor

-In addition to the requirements for appointment as Clinical Associate Professor, appointment at, or promotion to, the level of Clinical Professor requires scholarly and service activities within the profession or within the College of Medicine.
-Examples of scholarly activity include publications, educational program development, or educational talks at regional, national or international meetings.
-Examples of service include leadership in professional organizations, College of Medicine committees, or advising medical students.
-Length of educational contribution (e.g., previous academic appointment at other institutions, participation in research institutes), quality of teaching (e.g., student and/or peer evaluation, presentation at Continuing Medical Education or formal grand rounds programs) and service activity (e.g., committee participation or leadership, professional organization leadership) will be utilized in assessing the individual for appointment at or promotion to this level.
+In addition to the requirements for appointment as Clinical Associate Professor, appointment at, or promotion to, the rank of Clinical Professor requires outstanding performance as a clinician with a local and regional reputation of the same.
+This individual is expected to demonstrate outstanding performance with relevant patientvalued quality outcomes such as timely medical record completion, peer-to-peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
+The faculty member should also participate in program development and enhancement, collaboration with clinical research and other scholarly work, clinical mentoring and advising, and/or development of educational tools related to clinical care.
+The rank of Clinical Professor also requires of exemplary scholarly and service activities within the profession or within the College of Medicine-Phoenix.
+Examples of scholarly activity include clinical policies and guidelines, publications, educational program development, or educational talks at regional, national or international meetings.
+Examples of service include leadership in professional organizations, College of Medicine-Phoenix, hospital or healthcare system committees, and mentoring of junior faculty physicians or advising medical students.
+Length of educational contribution (e.g., previous academic appointment at other institutions, participation in research institutes), quality of teaching (e.g., student and/or peer evaluation, presentation at Continuing Medical Education or formal grand rounds programs) and service activity will be utilized in assessing the individual for appointment at or promotion to this rank.